For $35,000 a year, McAfee says it'll give enterprises what amounts to an extra IT staffer.

 The company said customers can access the new services through McAfee SecurityAlliance partners globally.
 Prices vary based on the level of services an enterprise asks for, Callahan said.

 The Gold package includes live round-the-clock telephone support and gives enterprises quick access to "experienced and highly skilled IT security support staff -- during and after business hours -- for emergency product and security assistance when customers' critical operations are affected," McAfee said.
-"Customers decide on a service level with
+"Customers decide on a service level with the option to add services, such as multilingual support or on-site hardware service.
+McAfee will also offer customizable support options that can be purchased independently as stand-alone programs."

 The Platinum package includes the Gold features plus "additional personalized proactive support on a 24/7 basis from an assigned certified technical account manager with deep expertise and knowledge," McAfee said.
 The Platinum package also includes McAfee's security alert feature, weekly account updates, on-site evaluations from the account manager and a security newsletter.